Graduate Degrees and Programs

 The Moores School of Music further defines a credit hour as representing at least 15 not more than 30 minutes of private music instruction per week per 15-week semester.

-GRE: All MM- and DMA-level applicants except MM applicants with majors in Collaborative Piano, Conducting, Performance, Performance and Pedagogy, and Sacred Music are required to submit scores from the Graduate Record Examination (General Exam) as part of their applications for admission.
+GRE: All DMA-level applicants and MM applicants in composition, music education, music theory, and musicology, are required to submit scores from the Graduate Record Examination (General Exam) as part of their applications for admission.
 The GRE is a prerequisite for admission and may not be taken after a student has been admitted for graduate study.

 TOEFL: Applicants for whom English is not the primary language are required to submit scores from the Test of English as a Foreign Language.
 The TOEFL is a prerequisite for admission and may not be taken after a student has been admitted for graduate study.
 The University of Houston accepts the internet-based TOEFL, or iBT, with a minimum acceptable score of 79; the minimum standard is strictly enforced at the university level.
 The University of Houston does not accept the institutiional TOEFL, or iTOEFL, for graduate admission.